 You don't need to empty the breasts at each feed - that's almost impossible anyway.
 Just ensuring that your breastmilk is removed frequently by feeding or expressing helps your body to continue making milk.

 How do you know breastfeeding is going well?

 building your confidence

-DAY 1 DAY 4

-Guide for a baby's stools for the first few days.
-Use as a quide only
+DAY 1 DAY 4 COLOUR CHART Guide for a baby's poos for the first few days.
+Use as a guide only